Back to RNNs Hub

 Batch-First vs Time-First

 We use batch-first tensors (B, T, D) for compatibility with PyTorch conventions, but internally process time step by time step.
+If the caller passes time-first input, the forward method transposes it before the main loop and transposes back before returning.

 Hidden State Initialization